Fukaura: Geography

 Fukaura is in Nishitsugaru District, Aomori, and occupies the far southwestern coastline of Aomori Prefecture, facing the Sea of Japan.
+The area is topographically steep and mountainous, with mountains stretching all the way to the coastline.
+As a result, although it is the fifth largest city in Aomori Prefecture, approximately 90% of the land is forest and wilderness.
 The southwestern corner of the town is located within the borders of the Shirakami-Sanchi, a UNESCO World Heritage Site, and some coastal areas of the town are within the Tsugaru Quasi-National Park.
 The islets of Kyūroku-jima in the Sea of Japan are located within the boundaries of the town, giving it the westernmost point of Aomori Prefecture.